 So many veterinarians now are finally having the heart to do the right thing and are no longer declawing anymore and their practices are thriving more than ever.
 Especially since many pet owners like me are looking for humane vets to take their business to.
 Some vets are even joining the PawProject.org and helping to repair the paws of declawed cats in need.

 The PawProject.org, CitytheKitty.com and declaw.com sites have a long list of no-declaw vets.
 It would be wonderful if you would stop declawing and add your name to the list too.

-Recently Denver, Nova Scotia, and British Columbia have banned declawing.
+Recently Denver, Nova Scotia, Alberta, P.E.I, Newfoundland and Labrador, and British Columbia have banned declawing.
 The veterinarians in those Provinces in Canada say that declawing is unethical and mutilating.
 They are basing their decision on facts about this inhumane procedure.
 There are new studies that show that no matter how a cat’s toe bones and claws are amputated, it always harms the long term health and well-being of a cat.

-Also, VCA Canada has just banned declawing in all their 93 vet practices.
+Also, VCA Canada banned declawing in all their 93 vet practices.

 I strongly urge you to educate yourself more on the real impact this procedure has on cats.
 I guarantee it will change the way you see your role in declawing forever.
 When your practice does commit to helping and healing cats and preventing and relieving their suffering I will gladly return as a client.
 Until then, I will entrust the care of my cats to a more humane, ethical, and caring practice.